maRT1gaS/cloudflare-docs/content/workers/examples/read-post.md

 ---
 weight: 1000
 type: example
 summary: Serve an HTML form, then read POST requests.
 Use also to read JSON or POST data from an incoming request.
 tags:
   - JSON
   - Originless
 pcx-content-type: configuration
+title: Read POST
 ---

 # Read POST